 It’s a large lounge with many places to sit, food to eat and drinks to drink!
 There are multiple zones and it’s easy to find a moment of peace or activity as well as a place to charge your electronics.

 Below, you will find an overview of the KLIA MAS Golden Lounge and our thoughts on whether you should use this lounge on a KL stopover or departure.
+There’s also a full video walk through so you can see everything at the Golden Lounge.

 MAS Golden Lounge KLIA Review

-The KLIA Golden Lounge operating hours are 24 hours a day, 7 days a week so no matter what time you are flying, you can stop by here.
+This KLIA Golden Lounge operating hours are 24 hours a day, 7 days a week so no matter what time you are flying, you can stop by here.

 Golden Lounge Kuala Lumpur International Airport Location